Prime-TITAN-CameraMan/termux-desktops/README.md

-# Termux X11 XFCE4 Desktops
+# Termux Desktops with Termux X11
 Install a full Linux desktop environment on your Android device with Termux X11 and also with hardware acceleration alongwith desktop audio functional

 ---